crate/crate/docs/sql/statements/drop-publication.rst

 Description
 ===========

 Removes an existing publication from the cluster.
+Stops the replication for all existing subscriptions.

 .. _sql-drop-publication-params: